whalebrew/whalebrew/README.md

         LABEL io.whalebrew.config.working_dir '/working_directory'

-* `io.whalebrew.config.keep_container_user`: Set this variable to true to keep the default container USER.
+* `io.whalebrew.config.keep_container_user`: Set this variable to true to keep the default container user.
 When set to true, whalebrew will not run the command as the current user using the docker `-u` flag

         LABEL io.whalebrew.config.keep_container_user 'true'